What you will learn

 Here (opens new window) you find an article with some tips to know your audience.

 Basically, the more you know about your audience interests, jobs, and individual situations, the more you can intercept their business needs and desires.
-The more you can be specific about who your audience is, the more effective your position will be for successful communication.

 Avoid a general audience, such as "external stakeholders" or "anyone in the product department", trying to communicate to too many different individuals with different needs at once, you risk not communicating to any of them as effectively as you would if you narrowed your target audience.